josetaas/discordt/README.md

 ## Installation

-Simply clone the repository, then run `pip install -e .` in the repository's directory.
+Clone the repository, then run `pip install -e .` in the repository's directory.

 ## Usage

-Running `discordt` will bring up the command-line client.
+Simply running `discordt` will bring up the command-line client.
-However, if you want to import discordt in your own code:
+However, if you want to import discordt into your own code:

 ```python
 import discordt